top of page

 Background: Two Streams into the River of Chö

-By my retreat cabin in the Oregon forest surrounded by green moss and trees, flows a beautiful creek.
-It comes from the snow-melted waters of the Cascade Mountains.
-That creek flows into the McKenzie River and eventually reaches the Oregon coast.
+Near my retreat cabin in the Oregon forest, enveloped by verdant moss and towering trees, a serene creek meanders gracefully.
+Originating from the snow-melted waters of the Cascade Mountains, this creek finds its way into the McKenzie River, eventually joining the vast expanse of the Oregon coast.

-Over many centuries many streams of the river have flown down from the pure source of the awakened teaching and practice called "Chö."
-Among them, two streams have fed into the river of the Geluk Chö tradition.
-Practiced carefully and discreetly they have been carried down by the Geluk masters.
+Through the passage of centuries, numerous tributaries of wisdom have flowed from the pristine source of the awakened teachings and practices known as "Chö."
+Among them, two streams have nourished the river of the Geluk Chö tradition.
+These streams have been carefully and discreetly upheld by Geluk masters, ensuring their continuity and purity down through the ages.

 1. Main Stream: The Ear-Whispered Lineage of Bliss Heaven (Ganden/Ensa Nyengyü)

-It is interesting to note here that recent research by a historian suggests that the lineage gurus of the Ganden/Ensa Ear-Whispered Lineage were the original disciples of Lama Tsongkhapa.
-The well-known teacher-disciple relationship between Lama Tsongkhapa and Khedrubje and Gyeltsabje was the later development.[2]
+Of note is recent historical research suggesting that the lineage gurus of the Ganden/Ensa Ear-Whispered Lineage were Lama Tsongkhapa's original disciples.
+The widely recognized teacher-disciple relationship between Lama Tsongkhapa and Khedrubje and Gyeltsabje is believed to have evolved later in history.
+[2]

-Historically, Lama Tsongkhapa also received from Khedrub Chöje (d.
-1379) of Samding, the Chö lineage that is traced back to Machik Labdrön and Padampa Sangye.[3]
+Historically, Lama Tsongkhapa also received the Chö lineage from Khedrub Chöje (d.
+1379) of Samding, which traces its roots back to Machik Labdrön and Padampa Sangye.[3]

 2. Underground Stream: The Machik Ḍākinī Ear-Whispered Lineage (Machik Khandro Nyengyü)